 3. Reporting on financial data quickly and easily

 Post-award administrators prepare financial reports for PIs on a regular basis (often monthly), but if a PI asks for an update in the meantime, it’s often too time-consuming.
 RAs are already overloaded, and tracking down financial information takes forever.
 For instance, pre-award and post-award RAs at the same institution often don’t have access to the same financial data, and the back-and-forth can take a lot of time.

-RAs who currently use Cayuse Financials have told us that the software makes it much easier to parse data and run reports for any time period, spending category or project they need.
+RAs who currently use Cayuse Fund Manager have told us that the software makes it much easier to parse data and run reports for any time period, spending category or project they need.
 They appreciated that they could easily pull financial summaries, burn rate reports and P&L statements in a variety of formats, such as summary reports, transactional reports and month-to-month reports.
 Users can even forecast “what if” scenarios, such as the cost of hiring various full-time and part-time RAs and PIs, so it’s clear exactly what costs will be, how it affects the grant spending and whether they’ll fit in the budget.

 Interest in experiencing these benefits in your post-award office?
 Learn more about Cayuse Fund Manager here.